 [Section 49 amended by No. 12 of 1998 s.
 32; No. 73 of 2006 s.
 39.]

-50. Restaurant licences
+50. Restaurant licence, effect and conditions of

 (1) Subject to this Act the licensee of a restaurant licence is, during permitted hours, authorised to sell to any person liquor on the licensed premises for consumption on the premises ancillary to a meal supplied by the licensee to, and eaten by, that person there.